Functional analytic methods for discrete approximations of subwavelength resonator systems

 \section{Concluding remarks}

-In this review, we have studied several Helmholtz scattering problems posed in the subwavelength regime and repeatedly encountered the concept of capacitance.
-We have studied the mathematical properties of the generalized capacitance matrix, in both finite and infinite, periodic settings.
+In this survey, we have reviewed several Helmholtz scattering problems posed in the subwavelength regime and repeatedly encountered the concept of capacitance.
+We have studied the mathematical properties of the generalised capacitance matrix, in both finite and infinite, periodic settings.
 We were then able to use the capacitance formulation to study several different interesting physical phenomena in the field of subwavelength metamaterials.
-This formulation emerged from a functional analytic approach, where the generalized capacitance matrix describes the perturbation of the kernel of a non-linear integral operator for asymptotically small parameter values.
+This formulation emerged from a functional analytic approach, where the generalised capacitance matrix describes the perturbation of the kernel of a non-linear integral operator for asymptotically small parameter values.
 Similar approaches apply to a plethora of other subwavelength scattering problems, including high-contrast dielectric particles, plasmonic nanoparticles and Helmholtz resonators \cite{ammari2019dielectric, ammari2020mathematical, ammari2017plasmonicscalar, ammari2016plasmonicMaxwell, ammari2015superresolution}.
 Suitable capacitance formulations can thereby be used to characterize a wide range of subwavelength resonance phenomena.